-Then it's back to the villa for some by-popular-demand mac 'n cheese (is that its own food group?).
-Then it's time for squirt guns and water balloons.
-Then some puzzles, games, and more pool time.
+Then it's back to the villa for some mac 'n cheese (by popular demand), followed by nap time.
+Then it's time for soap bubbles and squirt guns and water balloons.
+Then some more pool time.
 Dinner.
-Dessert.
-Then back to the pool for movie night.
+Baths.
+Curious George video.
 Story time.
-Prayer time.
 And bedtime.
-(NTF: all of the above is subject to any number of audibles called at the line of scrimmage!).
+(Note to file: all of the above is subject to any number of audibles called at the line of scrimmage!).

-One night, before I crashed into bed, I found myself leaning over one of my grandkids as they were in a deep sleep (undoubtedly recharging for the next day's line-up of activities!) and began praying over him.
+One night, before I crashed into bed, I found myself leaning over one of my grandkids as they were in a deep sleep (undoubtedly recharging for the next day's line-up of activities!) and began to pray over him.
 I started to pray that his life would be free of challenges and disappointments and complications.
 But as I meandered down this prayer pathway of a trouble-free life, I had to pause and admit that my grandfatherly petition was not tethered to real life.

 The fact is that my grandson will have challenges and disappointments and complications.
-So I shoved my prayer into reverse and began to pray the words that author and pastor Phillip Brooks penned back in the mid 1800s:
+So I had to shove my prayer into reverse and began to pray the words that author and pastor Phillip Brooks penned back in the mid 1800s: